Gunfire erupts at Philadelphia playground, injuring woman and teen

 One of the bullets did enter a nearby residence, but no one was injured.

-A lot of people, of all ages including the very young, saw the shooting unfold, Small said.
+According to Small, people of all ages - including the very young - saw the shooting unfold.

 No arrests have been made.
 Police believe the gunman got away in a dark-colored vehicle.